This is a practical course designed for operatives lacking or with no experience of domestic oil installations.

 Course objectives/key benefits

-To provide candidates with the knowledge, understanding and skills to undertake work on domestic oil installations.
+To provide candidates with the knowledge, understanding and skills to undertake work on domestic oil installations and prepare them for Assessments.

 Who is the course aimed at?